Raouf217/terminal_input/README.md

-# terminal_input
+# terminal_password

 ## Overview
-`terminal_input` is a Python package that provides secure password input functionality for both Windows and Unix-like systems.
+`terminal_password` is a Python package that provides secure password input functionality for both Windows and Unix-like systems.
 It includes features such as masking the password input, supporting arrow key navigation, and handling the delete key during input.

 This package automatically selects the appropriate method to prompt for a password based on the operating system (Windows or Unix-like).